 With over 40,000 pieces, ranging from jewelry to baskets to textiles and ceramics, there’s something for everyone to enjoy at the Heard Museum.
 It’s impossible not to notice the huge influence of Native American heritage throughout Phoenix, and this museum is a fitting celebration of the local indigenous culture and art.

-Interestingly, the Heard Museum is the oldest private museum in Arizona, founded in 1929; it’s a historic landmark as well as an important educational and inspiration institution.
+Interestingly, the Heard Museum is the oldest private museum in Arizona, founded in 1929; it’s a historic landmark as well as an important educational and inspirational institution.

 Children’s Museum of Phoenix